sul-dlss-labs/OCFL-Tools/README.md

  on disk that does not have a record in the manifest block, or if a file in the manifest block cannot be found on disk.

+For larger objects, or as part of a deposit workflow, it is possible to call `#verify_checksum` against the contents of one version directory only.
+See `OcflValidator#verify_directory` for details.
+This method is used by `OcflDeposit` to verify successful transfer of a new version directory without invoking a full checksum validation of all existing version directories in the destination object.

 ### Verify Fixity (optional)

 Additionally, if a given `inventory.json` contains an optional fixity block, it is possible to perform